 - Where rafters are oriented perpendicular to the ceiling joists, rafter ties should be installed just above the ceiling joists.
 The ties usually rest on the joists.

-- When rafters are installed on 24-inch centers, rafter ties are typically installed every other rafter.
+- When rafters are installed on 24-inch centers, rafter ties are typically installed at every other rafter.

-- Itís not unusual to see rafter ties of either 2-inch by 4-inch or 2-inch by 6-inch.
-The 2006 IRC requires them to be at least 2-inch by 4-inch.
+- It’s not unusual to see rafter ties of either 2 x 4-inch or 2 x 6-inch.

 Rafter and collar ties are subject to enormous tension forces.
 These forces make securing the ties to the rafter boards a critical issue.
 The force in each tie increases with the inverse of the slope.
 So, the greater the roof slope, the weaker the outward thrust.

 The load on a structure can be calculated from combining the dead load or weight of the structure itself, the live load that varies for different structures, the snow load, and the wind load.

 In a simple gable roof, the rafter boards carry the live and dead loads that push both downward and outward against the top of the load-bearing walls.
 This horizontal outward thrust can be considerable.
 To resist this horizontal outward thrust, the International Residential Code calls for each pair of rafters to be securely connected to each other by a continuous ceiling joist, and for a structural ridge beam to be installed for roofs with a slope of less than 3:12 (see illustration below).

 Where ceiling joists are not connected to the rafters at the top wall plate, joists connected higher in the attic shall be installed as rafter ties, or a continuous tie should be provided.
 Where ceiling joists are not parallel to rafters, rafter ties shall be installed.
 Where ceiling joists or rafter ties are not provided, the ridge formed by these rafters must be supported by a wall or girder.